The Definition Of Link Building

 Part 2 - Finding, Bidding, and Buying Domains:

 There are many tools, services, brokers and websites up there to find, bid and buy expired domains from.
-One free website for expired domain research is: ExpiredDomains.net
+GoDaddy provides various options for domain auctions but you need to analyze every domain very well before bidding on it.

 Part 3 - How To Find The Right Domains?

 Finding the right domain can be a tedious task among millions of available domains.
-However, if you follow the tips below, you will be able to sort them pretty easily.
+However, if you follow the tips below, you will be able to sort them properly.

 - The domain name must have a Domain Authority (DA) of at least 20.

-- The domain name must have a Page Authority (PA) of at least 20.
+- The domain name must have a Domain Rank (DR) of at least 20.

-- You need to check the backlinking profile of the domain before bidding or purchasing it.
-You can do that easily using SEMrush, Open Site Explorer, and Majestic SEO.
+- You need to check the backlinking profile of the domain before bidding on it or purchasing it.
+You can do that easily using SEMrush, Moz Link Explorer, Ahrefs, or Majestic.

 - The domain name must not be penalized and it must be listed as the first result when typing its full name or URL in Google's search box.